 Secondments need to be sponsored by a Member or CNCP.
 The formal intention and support will be provided by the Member or CNCP in writing to the Secretariat.

+After consulting with the Chairperson of the Commission, the Executive Secretary may also suggest Members/CNCPs to consider a specific secondment position to ensure the effective functioning of the Secretariat.

-The Executive Secretary will, in consultation with the sponsoring Member/CNCP, devise a work plan that takes into account the operational needs of the SPRFMO Secretariat, the benefits to the Commission, the sponsoring Member/CNCP’s objectives for the secondment and the secondee’s skills, experience, interests and aspirations.
+The Executive Secretary will, in consultation with the sponsoring Member/CNCP, devise a work plan that takes into account the operational needs of the SPRFMO Secretariat, the benefits to the Commission, the sponsoring Member/CNCP’s objectives for the secondment and the secondee’s academic background, skills, experience, interests and aspirations.

+The secondee will go through a SPRFMO staff screening interview and finally interviewed by the Executive Secretary who will make the ultimate selection decision to recommend the secondee to the Commission.

 Once approved by the Commission, the sponsoring Member/CNCP and the Secretariat will formalise the secondment via exchange of letters, or other suitable written means which should set out their mutual commitment to this policy.
 These communications will be circulated to Members of the Commission and CNCPs.